hamishgibbs/lit_review_graph/README.md

 ### Limitations

-`lit_review_graph` searches all of the references of the "seed" publications and will struggle with a large bibliography.
+`lit_review_graph` searches all of the references of the "seed" publications you provide and will struggle with a large bibliography.
 I recommend dividing your references into small groups (5-10 publications) for the most clarity.

-When adding a new paper, `lit_review_graph` may take some time to query the metadata for each of the connected references [Semantic Scholar](https://www.semanticscholar.org/).
+When adding a new paper, `lit_review_graph` may take some time to query the metadata for each of the connected references from [Semantic Scholar](https://www.semanticscholar.org/).
 Requests are cached in `lit_review_graph_cache.sqlite` and start-up will be faster when you re-run the app.

-[Semantic Scholar](https://www.semanticscholar.org/) is a great source of free and clean information on the academic citation network but data for some papers (particularly older papers) may be missing or incomplete.
+[Semantic Scholar](https://www.semanticscholar.org/) is a great free source of information on the academic citation network but data for some papers (particularly older papers) may be missing or incomplete.